RowanRishe/FlowRET/README.md

 PharmacyWorkflowRunner.java: Initializes Flowret, clears the working directory, loads the JSON process definition, wires up the runtime service with the custom comps (DAO, Component Factory, Event Handler), starts the case, and resumes it until completion.

-The route checks the LSAPrescriptions variable to see if its empty.
-If isn't empty, it adds "hasLSA" to a list.
+The route checks the SLAPrescriptions variable to see if its empty.
+If isn't empty, it adds "hasSLA" to a list.
 That is used to create a RouteResponse which tells Flowret which branch to follow next:

 "branches": [
-    { "name": "noLSA", "next": "end" },
+    { "name": "noSLA", "next": "end" },
-    { "name": "hasLSA", "next": "send_notification" }
+    { "name": "hasSLA", "next": "send_notification" }
 ]